-We also notice that although reinforcement learning has been widely adopted in network-level tasks such as network slicing, resource \& routing scheduling, efficiency optimization \cite{li2018deep, xu2017deep, gadaleta2017d, luong2019applications}, only a few works managed to integrate it into the physical layer tasks, like estimating the channel state \cite{oh2021channel}, decoding a few simple tokens \cite{carpi2019reinforcement}, or transmitting simple message for down-stream controlling tasks \cite{tung2021joint}.
-Moreover, these methods are either focused only on a specific topic, or too naive for a further generalization.
+We notice that although reinforcement learning (RL) has been widely adopted in networking tasks such as network slicing, resource \& routing scheduling, efficiency optimization \cite{li2018deep, xu2017deep, gadaleta2017d, luong2019applications}, only a few works managed to integrate it into the physical layer tasks like estimating the channel state \cite{oh2021channel}, decoding a few simple tokens \cite{carpi2019reinforcement}, or transmitting simple message representations for down-stream controlling tasks \cite{tung2021effective, yun2021attention}.
+Moreover, these methods either focus only on a specific topic, or are too limited to be extended in a large-scale case.
 A general-purpose and practical RL method is still absent in encoding-decoding scenarios in particular.
-To the best of our knowledge, denoted by SemanticRL, this is the first attempt that exploits reinforcement learning in a semantic communication system, and is the first general-purpose RL-based JSCC scheme in physical layer communication.